 |Axially Symmetrical Layout of Forbidden City|

 The layout of Forbidden City is symmetrical along a central north-south axis, which is also the axis of the old Beijing City.
-If there is a palace lies to the west side of the axis, then you may find another similar palace to the east side.
+If there is a palace lying to the west side of the axis, then you may find another similar palace to the east side.
 For example, Hall of Martial Valor and Hall of Literary Glory are symmetrically in the west and east sides of Gate of Supreme Harmony.
-In inner court, there are six palaces in west, and so six palaces can be found in the east.
+In the inner court, there are six palaces in west, and so six palaces can be found in the east.

 It consists of Outer Court and Inner Court.

 In the outer court, the Hall of Supreme Harmony, the Hall of Central Harmony, and the Hall of Preserved Harmony were constructed on the central axis from south to north, which are solemn, magnificent and majestic, to symbolize the supremacy of the emperor.
 The inner court is the place where the imperial family lived.
-Palace of Heavenly Purity, Hall of Celestial and Terrestrial Union, and the Palace of Earthly Tranquility lie on the central axis, which is followed by the Imperial Garden to the north.
+The Palace of Heavenly Purity, Hall of Celestial and Terrestrial Union, and the Palace of Earthly Tranquility lie on the central axis, which is followed by the Imperial Garden to the north.
 Other palaces are in parallel with the central axis.